 Banco Santander has adhered since 2010 to the Code of Good Tax Practices in Spain and to the Code of Practice on Taxation for Banks in the United Kingdom, actively participating in the cooperative compliance programs being developed by different Tax Administrations.

-The Group provides information on its total tax contribution in the section on investing in the community in its Sustainability Report as well as information on taxes paid in each jurisdiction in accordance with Article 89 of Directive 2013/36 / EU, in Annex VI of the audit report and consolidated annual accounts.
+The Group provides information on its total tax contribution in the Responsible Banking chapter of the Group's Annual Report, as well as information on taxes paid in each jurisdiction in accordance with Article 89 of Directive 2013/36 / EU, in Annex VI of the audit report and consolidated annual accounts.

 Tax strategy Banco Santander (PDF 157 Kb)

 The purpose of this policy is to set out the criteria that regulate the treatment of donations as well as the process for making donations (proposal, assessment, decision, control and monitoring) that the Santander Group considers making for social purposes.

 This policy defines the general principles of Santander regarding Health, Safety and Wellbeing, based on recognized best practices according to relevant international guidelines and initiatives on the subject.
 Our aim is to ensure the highest health, safety and wellbeing of our employees, promoting healthier lifestyles and creating long-term value for our employee base and for society.
 This Policy will be adapted locally and in strict compliance with the relevant legislation in each country where the Group operates.